Valkorz/PyScraper/README.md

 ### PyScraper

-By default, this scraper looks for data in BRL, though the Mercado Livre website, but the code can be tweaked.
+By default, this scraper looks for data in BRL, through the Mercado Livre website, but the code can be tweaked.
 Also, additional websites can be added in `config/webConfig.json`, the script will check through every single website to calculate an average price.
 This tool is useful when you quickly need to estimate the price of a heap of items.

 ---